Choice B. Randell

-Choice Boswell Randell (January 1, 1857 – October 19, 1945) was a U.S. Representative from Texas.
+Choice Boswell Randell (January 1, 1857 – October 19, 1945) was an American lawyer and politician who served six terms as a U.S. Representative from Texas from 1901 to 1913.

 He was the nephew of Lucius Jeremiah Gartrell.

 Biography

 Charles Boswell Randell was born to James L. and Louisa Amantha (Gartrell) Randell in Murray County, Georgia.

 He attended public and private schools and the North Georgia Agricultural College at Dahlonega, Georgia, but did not graduate.
 Instead, he changed his course of study to law and was admitted to the Georgia State Bar in 1878.

+Early career

 Randell commenced his law practice in Denison, Texas, in January 1879.
 He moved to Sherman, Texas, in 1882 and continued the practice of law.

-Public service
+Congress

 Randell was elected as a Democrat to the fifty-seventh and to the five succeeding Congresses (March 4, 1901 – March 3, 1913).
 He did not support women's suffrage and expressed in a letter to women's suffragette leader Ermina Thompson Folsom that his concern was race-based.
 Randell was the author of the Anti-Graft Resolutions to prevent members of the United States Congress from receiving gifts or fees from anyone with business before Congress.

 With pending reapportionment of his congressional district, Randell chose to make a bid for the United States Senate in 1912, rather than run for re-election as a member of the United States House of Representatives.
 Randell was unsuccessful in his Senate bid, and Sam Rayburn succeeded him in the U.S. House.

+Return to private sector

 After his career in public service ended, Randell resumed the practice of law.

 Death

-He died in Sherman, Texas, October 19, 1945, and is interred in West Hill Cemetery.
+He died in Sherman, Texas, October 19, 1945.